Skip to Main Content

 (LA campus only) Check out digital magazines using the Flipster app!
 AMDA subscribes to various magazines that users can access online or on their personal devices.
 Titles include the subject areas of the performing arts and entertainment.

-MTSongs' easy-to-use interface lets you enter 20+ parameters (voice type, character age, range, accompanist level, characteristics, etc.) to generate a list of songs tailored to your needs from an ever-growing database.
-This site draws from 150 years of musical theater repertoire, ranging from the standards to rare finds, to help you find the right songs quickly and easily.
-Links are offered to various sites, making it simple to buy, rent, trade or download sheet music & recordings.
+This easy-to-use interface lets you enter 20+ parameters (voice type, character age, range, accompanist level, characteristics, etc.) to generate a list of songs tailored to your needs.
+This site draws from 150 years of musical theater repertoire, ranging from the standards to rare finds, with links to various other sites, making it simple to buy, rent, trade or download sheet music & recordings.

 The New Play Exchange®, a National New Play Network project, is the world’s largest digital library of scripts by living writers.
 Designed and built with the needs of the entire new play sector in mind, the New Play Exchange® serves writers, producers, directors, artistic directors, literary managers, dramaturgs, publishers, agents, actors, professors, students, and even fans of the theater.

-This database provides indexing and abstracts for more than 395 international periodicals, plus full text for more than 160 of the indexed journals.
-The database currently includes almost a million records, the majority from the most recent ten years of each journal.
 Performing Arts Periodicals Database covers a broad spectrum of the arts and entertainment industry - including dance, drama, theater, stagecraft, musical theater, circus performance, opera, pantomime, puppetry, magic, performance art, film, television and more.
+This database indexes (with abstracts) more than 395 international periodicals; 160 of those have full article texts.

 Accessing the Online Collections

-If you do not know your personal login number, your ID is not accessible, or you have not yet been issued an ID card, please contact the library at email@example.com for assistance.
+The online collections can also be accessed using the 5-digit number on the back of your AMDA ID.
+Staff should sign in with their ID.
+This number will be used in both username and password fields.
+If you do not know your personal login number, your ID is not accessible, or you have not yet been issued an ID card, please contact the firstname.lastname@example.org for assistance.

 Don't know where to start?...